Daily planning methods that actually fit your real life

 Time blocking is a daily planning method that assigns every hour to a specific task or category of work, creating a pre-committed schedule for the entire day.

-As productivity researcher Cal Newport argues in Deep Work, a 40-hour time-blocked week produces the same output as a 60-hour unstructured one [4].
+Productivity writer Cal Newport estimates in Deep Work that a 40-hour time-blocked week can produce the same output as a 60-hour unstructured one [4].
 The method forces you to estimate how long tasks actually take, which is how you build realistic time sense.

 The tradeoff: brittle.
 One meeting running over shifts everything downstream.
 For short and long term planning to work together, you need at least two uninterrupted blocks per day.
 If your calendar fills with other people’s priorities first, time blocking becomes frustrating quickly.